chouquette/chouquette/_posts/2017-07-04-videolan-and-https.md

 basically warned that you are on your own.
 * The MITM attack tampers the binary, which leads to quite visible windows warning.
 * The MITM attack replaces the installer by an older VLC version (signed & untampered, but with known flaws).
 This is the most worrying one in my opinion.
 This is only valid at first install, as the installer will warn the user about a downgrade if VLC is already installed.
+That being said, at first launch, VLC will check for updates.
 * The MITM attack replaces the installer with an authenticode signed malware.
 This is theoretically possible, but if you don't trust certification authorities, I don't think you can trust HTTPS.

 You could argue (and I believe you'd be right) that the signed but tampered warning could be more extreme, but we sadly can't control that.